Australia concerned writer faces espionage charge in China

 Yang Hengjun has been in Chinese custody since he arrived in southern China’s Guangzhou from New York on Jan.
 19 with his wife Yuan Xiaoliang and his 14-year-old stepdaughter.
 China revealed in July that the 54-year-old academic and former Chinese government official had been detained.

 “The government is very concerned and disappointed to learn that Australian citizen and academic Dr. Yang Hengjun … was formally arrested in China on suspicion of espionage,” Foreign Minister Marise Payne said in a statement.
-She described him as being held in “harsh conditions” without access to his lawyers or family visits, thought embassy officials have visited him.
+She described him as being held in “harsh conditions” without access to his lawyers or family visits, though embassy officials have visited him.

 China’s foreign ministry has said Yang was suspected of engaging in criminal activities that endanger China’s security, but Yang’s Australian lawyer Rob Stary said the basis of the espionage charge remains unclear.